 COVID - 19 Response: Support and Emergency Food Provision

-Kia ora all, TCDT want to let you know that we are deemed as essential services.
-This means that our team are still working with our whaanau and available to support.
-However, this support has changed to align and function within the Governments guidelines.
-Essentially this means we will be phoning; texting; and connecting via Google Hangouts with the community.
-We will also be a part of emergency food provision to the community within Ministry of Health guidelines.
+Kia ora all, as we move into Alert Level 2, TCDT want to let you know that our team are still working with our whaanau and available to support.
+This support has changed to align and function within the Governments guidelines at each alert level.
+Essentially this means we will be phoning; texting; and connecting via Google Hangouts with the community, as well as moving to face to face engagements in line with the social distancing guidelines required at Alert Level 2.
+We will also continue be a part of emergency food provision to the community within Ministry of Health guidelines.

 If you need to contact us click on this link - https://www.tcdt.net.nz/page/contact-us/.